 Core Research Facilities

 Flow cytometry is a highly quantitative high throughput technique to accurately detect and quantitate various cell components at the single cell level.
-The Flow Cytometry core facility is located on the third floor of the PBS building and is equipped with the necessary instrumentation for your cell analysis and sorting needs.
+The Flow Cytometry is equipped with the necessary instrumentation for your cell analysis and sorting needs.
 Read more.

-Mass Spectrometry is considered the gold standard in drug and metabolite analysis, with the advantages being its ability to detect drugs/metabolites at very low concentrations, its ability to distinguish a specific drug/metabolite from all other compounds in a biologic sample, and its speed, meaning a short turnaround time for results.
+Mass Spectrometry is considered the gold standard in drug and metabolite analysis, with advantages including the ability to detect drugs/metabolites at very low concentrations, the ability to distinguish a specific drug/metabolite from all other compounds in a biologic sample, and high speed leading to a short turnaround time for results.
 Read more.
-Request for Sample Analysis

 Nuclear Magnetic Resonance

 Nuclear Magnetic Resonance is a powerful technique for investigating the structure of molecular entities, primarily those in solution, by radio-frequency interrogation of the sample held in a powerful magnetic field.
 NMR has been used extensively in drug screening and lead identification.
 Read more.

 The BDEC increases researchers’ abilities to innovate by providing access to customized hardware, computer assisted designing capabilities, and tailor-made research equipment for solutions to a specific research problem or entirely new inventions.
 Read more.

 Program of Laboratory Animal Resources (PLAR)

 PLAR’s goal is to facilitate compliance with all federal, state, and local regulations governing animal utilization in teaching, research, and testing.
 The department staff strives to maintain a quality animal care program that meets the standards required to receive accreditation by the Association for the Assessment of Laboratory Animal Care International (AAALAC).
 Read more.

 COVID-19 guidelines and procedures for the COREs and other research spaces on campus are now available on the Lab Safety webpage.